OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 What is a pointer?
 ------------------

-There's a lot of nice, tidy code you can write without knowing about pointers.
+There's a lot of nice, tidy code you can write without knowing about :term:`pointers`.
 But once you learn to use the power of pointers, you can never go back.
 There are too many things that can only be done with pointers.
 But with increased power comes increased responsibility.
 Pointers allow new and more ugly types of bugs, and pointer bugs can